kazad/instacalc/docs/compare.md

-# Instacalc compared to other tools
+# Instacalc vs Other Tools

 Instacalc is my sweet spot for a calculation tool: